Home > docs > plugins v1 > Docker Support

 Currently there’s only one requirement for custom Docker images: all images

-must provide a standard POSIX shell as /bin/sh
+must provide a standard POSIX shell as /bin/sh.

-user is not supported - all user containers are
+Running containers as root user is not supported - all user containers are

-user equivalent to a run command like docker run
+executed using the concord user equivalent to a run command like docker run

 As a result any operations in the docker container that require root access, such as installing packages, are not supported on Concord.
 If required, ensure that the relevant package installation and other tasks are performed as part of your initial container image build and published to the registry from which Concord retrieves the image.